 As a teacher, I am wondering what role images can play in helping children understand advice for good readers.
 We recently discussed Lucy Calkins advice for reading "Faster, Longer, Stronger."
 Will creating images for each point of advice bring more understanding?
 Will the time it takes to translate the advice into images allow for more processing?
 Will the images stick with the children longer than the words alone?

+So far I am noticing that when I reference the advice I can point the children back to the images.
+It instantly reorients them to our previous thinking with minimal amounts of discussion.
 We've been focusing our attention on the image of fire and ice.
 It reminds us that in order to be a really good reader there are times when you speed up to read more quickly and times when we slow down and read more slowly.
 A good reader does both.
 Working to notice when we slow down is a form of self-monitoring.

 When did you slow down during your reading today?